-The purpose of the society was to construct, operate (without profits to its member) maintain, lease and managing one or more low-rental housing projects for elderly citizens.
+The purpose of the society was to construct, operate (without profit to its members), maintain, lease and manage one or more low-rental housing projects for elderly citizens.

-With a board of directors having a membership of five, the majority of directors are to be from the Rotary Club of Trail.
+With a board of directors having a membership of five, the majority of directors were to be from the Rotary Club of Trail.